playtron-os/install-media/README.md

 Here a short explaination of what which files and directories do.

 ### playtronos
-Contains the modified archiso profile for PlaytronOS.
+Contains the modified archiso profile for Playtron GameOS.

 ### playtronos/pacman.conf
 The pacman configuration during the creation of the installation media.
 Repositories can be added here.